lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 `@script`
 A useful way of looking at the data is to create a histogram of the distribution.
 With ggplot2, this is easy!
-We can use the geom_histogram function.
+We can use the geom underscore histogram function.
 Here we are using the diet cohort dataset from the Epi package.
-With this code, we can plot the distribution of one variable, in this case weight.
-The output looks like this.
-We can see here that histograms count the number of values at each bin or rectangle.
+With this code, we can plot the distribution of one variable, in this case, weight.
+From the output, we can see that histograms count the number of values at each bin or rectangle.
 What if we want to look at many variables?
-This approach will take a while...
+This approach will take a while.

 ---